What are Social Media Management Tools?

 Features related to social media analytics include:

-Track success (e.g. likes, shares, retweets, clicks, etc.)
+Social engagement metrics (e.g. likes, shares, retweets, clicks, etc.)

 Ability to measure ROI